cose-wg/cose-hash-sig/draft-ietf-cose-hash-sig.md

 some of these approaches, nodes are sacrificed to ensure that none are used more than once.
 As a result, the total number of signatures that can be generated might be less than the overall HSS set of trees.

+A COSE Key Type Parameter for encoding the HSS/LMS private key and the state about which tree nodes have been used is deliberately not defined.
+It was not defined to avoid creating the ability to save the private key and state, generate one or more signatures, and then restore the private key and state.
+Such a restoration operation provides disastrous opportunities for tree node reuse.

 #IANA Considerations {#iana}